Fast calculation of p-values for one-sided Kolmogorov-Smirnov type statistics: Motivation

-\subsection{Motivation}
+The main contribution of this paper is a fast and numerically stable $O(n^2)$ algorithm for computing the \emph{one-sided non-crossing probabilities}~\eqref{eq:order_statistics_upperbound_problem} and \eqref{eq:pr_binomial_no_cross}.
+In Section~\ref{sec:motivation} we describe the application of our method to Kolmogorov-Smirnov-type goodness of fit testing and list several other potential applications.
+In Section \ref{sec:existing} we review the existing methods for computing one-sided and two-sided non-crossing probabilities.
+In sections \ref{sec:background} and \ref{sec:method} we describe the proposed algorithm in detail.
+In Section~\ref{sec:benchmarks} we apply our method to the computation of $p$-values for a one-sided statistic by \cite{BerkJones1979} with sample sizes up to one million, demonstrating state-of-the-art performance.
+The full source code is linked in Section~\ref{sec:code}.

+\section{Motivation}

 The primary motivation for this work is the computation of $p$-values and power for a large family of one-sided continuous goodness-of-fit statistics.
-Examples include the Higher-Criticism statistic \citep{DonohoJin2004}, one-sided variants of the Kolmogorov-Smirnov statistic \citep{Kolmogorov1933,Renyi1953,Eicker1979,Jaeschke1979,MasonSchuenemeyer1983,JagerWellner2004}, variants of the one-sided Berk-Jones statistics \citep{BerkJones1979,JagerWellner2005}, $\phi$-divergence statistics \citep{JagerWellner2007}, tests based on local-level shape functions \citep{FinnerGontscharuk2018}, and gGOF statistics \citep{ZhangJinWu2020}.
+Examples include the Higher-Criticism statistic \citep{DonohoJin2004}, one-sided variants of the Kolmogorov-Smirnov statistic \citep{Kolmogorov1933,Renyi1953,Eicker1979,Jaeschke1979,MasonSchuenemeyer1983,JagerWellner2004}, variants of the one-sided Berk-Jones statistics \citep{BerkJones1979,JagerWellner2005}, $\phi$-divergence statistics \citep{JagerWellner2007}, tests based on local-levels \citep{FinnerGontscharuk2018}, and gGOF statistics \citep{ZhangJinWu2020}.
+All of these one-sided statistics have the maximum form (or an equivalent minimum form)